 - Oversees the self-service visitor parking booking system available to staff.

-- Manages the campus parking facilities and ensures compliance with safe parking practice, in designated parking areas.
+- Manages campus parking facilities and ensures compliance with safe parking practice, in designated parking areas.
 This includes taking action of either wheel-clamping or towing where vehicles are parked incorrectly.
 The fee for wheel-clamp removal is $50 (GST inclusive) if parked in LTH or General Parking areas, or $100 (GST inclusive) if parked in a Reserved Numbered park.
-The fee is payable at the Finance counter, TSR (The Gateway), and Student Services.
+The fee is payable at the Gallagher Academy of Performing Arts or Student Services.